 The guard nodded and fled.
 When he was gone, Amos sighed and turned to the woman beside him—Illyon’s governor, Leandros remembered from earlier introductions.
 “It seems we’ve reached my reason for coming sooner than anticipated.”

 According to rumors back home, the ever-high tensions between Illyon and Orean were getting higher.
-These rumors were confirmed as the governor quickly, nervously explained the current situation to Amos.
-She summarized Illyon’s most recent disputes with the city-state: allocation of resources.
+The governor explained Illyon’s most recent disputes with the city-state: allocation of resources.
 Regulation of factory smoke.
 Waste disposal.
 Hunting restrictions.
 Leandros twisted his ring around his finger as he listened, his attention never leaving the governor for even a moment.

 “Stop fidgeting,” Rheamarie said under her breath.

 Leandros blinked at her, then dropped his hands.
 “This may come as a surprise to you, Rhea, but fidgeting isn’t a crime.”

 “It may as well be here and you know it.”

 She was right.
 Alfheim was well known for its rigidity – don’t smile, don’t fidget, never say what you mean or let anyone see how you feel.
 Leandros was notoriously terrible at all of these things; he’d made the mistake of traveling frequently in his youth and lost much of Alfheim’s prized restraint.